 On paper, this ups the range you can move from your source from 10m to 100m, though this will of course depend on your environment.

-Certainly, these Solo 3s are able to get much further away from our phone – and through several doors – before the music begins to break up, compared to the B&W P7 Wireless, which manages just over the standard 10m, with a clear line of sight.
+Certainly, these Solo 3 are able to get much further away from our phone – and through several doors – before the music begins to break up, compared to many rivals, which tend to be around the standard 10m, with a clear line of sight.

 Despite these game-changing improvements to the wireless experience, the Solo 3s remain the same proposition as the Solo 2 Wireless.
 And that’s a shame.